-Contact your doctor if you experience signs of an allergic reaction or other serious side effects.
+Contact a doctor if you experience signs of an allergic reaction or other serious side effects.

 Here are a few of the most common ways to use Epsom salt.

 The most common use is taking what’s called an Epsom salt bath.

 You can also put the Epsom salt under running water if you want it to dissolve more quickly.

 Epsom salt may be used as a beauty product for skin and hair.
 To use it as an exfoliant, just place some in your hand, dampen it and massage it into your skin.

 Some people claim it’s a useful addition to facial wash, since it may help cleanse pores.

-It can also be added to conditioner and may help add volume to hair.
+It can also be added to conditioner and may help add volume to your hair.
 For this effect, combine equal parts conditioner and Epsom salt.
 Work the mixture through your hair and leave for 20 minutes, then rinse.

-As a LaxativeEpsom salt can be taken by mouth as a magnesium supplement or as a laxative.
+Epsom salt can be taken by mouth as a magnesium supplement or as a laxative.

 Unless you have the consent of a doctor, never ingest more than the upper limit of intake stated on the package.
 Taking more than you need could lead to magnesium sulfate poisoning.